GabVenturato/autointersection/README.md

 To stop the execution press **ctrl+C** and then **(a)bort**.
 The information is all printed in the same shell, so it is less clear as what is happening.
 The logs for each vehicle can be found in the **log/** directory.

 Tests with Docker can also be performed, see Chapter 5 (Validation) in the report for more information.

+## Known bugs
+- Causing a `badarith` exception on a component does not cause the whole supervision tree to be terminated, and so the application won't be killed.